MicrosoftDocs/dynamics365smb-docs/business-central/about-develop-extensions.md

 Comply with local regulatory capabilities by developing for [!INCLUDE[d365fin](includes/d365fin_md.md)], which adapts functional areas to the requirements of the local market along with [Dynamics 365 Translation Service](/dynamics365/unified-operations/fin-ops-core/dev-itpro/lifecycle-services/translation-service-overview).
 Align the core capabilities of local legal requirement and extend existing functionality to successfully compete on your local market.
 Learn more about the [Development of a Localization Solution](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-develop-localization).

 ### Reseller Solution
 Since every business is unique, with [Customizing Tenants](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-customizing-tenants), you can match how you work with your streamlined processes, your terminology, and how your employees or departments connect and collaborate.
 Additionally, you can choose to resell and adjust [!INCLUDE[d365fin](includes/d365fin_md.md)] to the individual needs of your customers by providing [Consulting Services](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-consulting).
-Or, use Microsoft Flow, Power Apps, and Power BI to create [Customized Workflows](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-no-code), apps and business insight reports without having to write any code.
+Or, use Power Apps, Power Automate, and Power BI to create [Customized Workflows](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-no-code), apps and business insight reports without having to write any code.
 Learn more about [Dynamics 365 Reseller (VARs)](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-reseller).

 ## Where Do I Learn more?
 To learn more about the Microsoft AppSource consulting services offerings, see the following links: